Brainspotting

 How long are sessions and how many are needed?

-Sessions commonly run 60–90 minutes.
+• Sessions commonly run 60–90 minutes.
 The number of sessions varies widely depending on the nature and severity of the concern, treatment history, and individual response.
 Some people experience substantial shifts in a few sessions; others benefit from ongoing work over weeks or months.
 It is highly recommended you are also working a licensed mental health provider if you are looking to process significantly distressing, complex traumas for the first time.
-While Sarah is licensed in Maine as a LCSW, Brainspotting sessions are offered as a standalone service outside the scope of ongoing clinical treatment and are not a substitution for medical or ongoing mental health treatment.
+While Sarah is licensed in Maine as a LCSW, Brainspotting sessions are offered as a service independently and outside the scope of ongoing clinical treatment and are not a substitution for medical, psychiatric, or clinical mental health treatment.

 Brainspotting Sessions